How to Connect Tattoos Into a Sleeve

 Transitions are essential when it comes to connecting your existing tattoos into a cohesive sleeve.
-Some of the most commonly used transitions are leaves, patterns, flowers, clouds, water, and smoke.
+Some of the most commonly used transitions are leaves, patterns, flowers, clouds, water and smoke.

-Your artist may sketch up the design and transfer it directly onto your skin, but some prefer to work without a transfer when incorporating existing tattoos into a sleeve.
+Your artist may sketch up the design and transfer it directly onto your skin, although some prefer to work without a transfer when incorporating existing tattoos into a sleeve.
 By working directly on the skin, skilled artists are better able to study the curvature of your arm.

 Black and Gray or Color?

 You’ll also want to take the style of your existing tattoos into account.
 If your tattoos consist of hard lines and blocks of color, incorporating gentle transitions may not work as well as using bold colors and solid patterns.
-Your tattooist is a professional, so they can advise you on the best way to tie your sleeve together.
+Your tattooist is a professional, thus they can advise you on the best way to tie your sleeve together.

 Where Do You Work?